Tom Tiffany

-Thomas P. Tiffany (born December 30, 1957) is an American businessman and politician serving as the U.S. representative for Wisconsin's 7th congressional district since winning a special election in 2020.
-A member of the Republican Party, he previously served seven years in the Wisconsin Senate and two years in the State Assembly, representing the northeast region of the state.
+Thomas Patrick Tiffany (born December 30, 1957) is an American politician and businessman from Wisconsin.
+A member of the United States House of Representatives, he has represented Wisconsin's 7th congressional district since 2020.
+A member of the Republican Party, he is a member of the House Freedom Caucus.

-He is currently running for governor of Wisconsin in 2026, having announced his intention to run in September 2025.
+Tiffany worked in business and as the supervisor of the town of Little Rice before his election in 2010 to the Wisconsin State Assembly.
+Later elected to the Wisconsin State Senate in 2012, he became the chair of the Senate Committee on Sporting Heritage, Mining and Forestry.
+He was elected to the U.S. House of Representatives following a special election in 2020.
+Tiffany is the Republican nominee for governor of Wisconsin in the upcoming 2026 election.

-Early life and education
+Early life, education, and career

-Tiffany was born in Wabasha, Minnesota, and grew up on a dairy farm near Elmwood, Pierce County, Wisconsin, with five brothers and two sisters.
-He graduated from Elmwood High School in 1976 and earned his B.S. in agricultural economics from the University of Wisconsin–River Falls in 1980.
+Tiffany was born in Wabasha, Minnesota, and grew up on a dairy farm near Elmwood, Wisconsin, with five brothers and two sisters.
+He graduated from Elmwood High School in 1976 and earned a Bachelor of Science in agricultural economics from the University of Wisconsin–River Falls in 1980.

-Early political career

-Tiffany managed the petroleum division of a farm cooperative in Plainview, Minnesota, before moving to Minocqua, Wisconsin, to manage Zenker Oil Company's petroleum distribution in 1988.
-He and his wife, Chris, have operated an excursion business on the Willow Flowage since 1991.
+Tiffany managed the petroleum division of High Plains Cooperative in Plainview, Minnesota, before moving to Minocqua, Wisconsin, to manage Zenker Oil Company's petroleum distribution in 1988.
+He and his wife, Chris, operated an excursion business, Wilderness Queen Cruise Line, on the Willow Flowage from 1991 to 2006.
+They moved the business to the Wisconsin River in Rhinelander in 2007 before they sold the business in 2012.